-(The population for the area of Wilmslow, Handforth and Styal that is being considered is about 50,000?).
+(The population for the area of Wilmslow, Handforth and Styal that is being considered is 30,700.
+The population of the Handforth area is 7,960 people, the population of Styal area is 900).

-Why have a Local Council?
+Why have a Town Council?

-Local Councils have the ability to respond to particular local needs and deliver solutions in response to these.
-A Local Council can be seen to represent the immediate community that it serves and can give more local control over the quality of the local environment, based on a closer familiarity with local priorities and needs.
+Town councils have the ability to respond to particular local needs and deliver solutions in response to these.
+A town council can be seen to represent the immediate community that it serves and can give more local control over the quality of the local environment, based on a closer familiarity with local priorities and needs.
 They also give a voice to represent local issues and interests.